Tous les articles et traductions

 NeoConOpticon.
 The EU Security-Industrial Complex

 Despite the often benign intent behind collaborative European ‘research’ into integrated land, air, maritime, space and cyber-surveillance systems, the EU’s security and R&D policy is coalescing around a high-tech blueprint for a new kind of security.
-It envisages a future world of red zones (...)
+It envisages a future world of red (...)

 , by TNI